 - The specified shift start time is different to the arrival time.
 We suggest all Individuals arrive at their shift before it starts to make themselves known to the Business and to get familiar with the workplace.
 Late arrivals may impact an Individual's review.

 - All users must treat each other with respect.
 Any derogatory or hostile behaviour on the platform will result in banning (please be nice).

 - Users must not disclose private contact details or post third party links (including to Facebook and Instagram) beyond what is viewable in the public profile.

 - Failure to comply with the Community Guidelines will result in suspension or banning from the marketplace.

-The Hirer must approve the timesheet before any funds are transferred.
-It is recommended that Hirers and Workers verbally agree on the final shift duration (factoring in breaks) prior to the Worker leaving the venue.
-A shift represents an agreement between the Hirer and Worker.
-Under no circumstances is Supp responsible for any refunds.
-Supp can be contacted to provide advice on how to resolve a dispute between a Worker and Hirer.
+The Business must approve the timesheet before any funds are transferred.
+It is required that Businesses and Individuals (verbally or via text) agree on the final shift duration (factoring in breaks) prior to the Individual leaving the Business.
+A shift represents an agreement between the Business and Individual.
+Under no circumstances is Supp responsible for any refunds but we can step in to help facilitate them.
+Supp can also be contacted to provide advice on how to resolve a dispute between an Individual and Business.

-If you’re running late, be sure to contact your manager immediately, and us if you fail to reach the manager.
-Arriving late without notifying us or the Hirer may negatively affect your rating and could result in suspension or banning.
+If you’re running late, be sure to contact your manager immediately – and if you can’t reach your manager, get in touch with us.
+Arriving late without notifying the Business or Supp may negatively affect your rating, and could result in suspension or banning.

-- We reserve the right to take any appropriate disciplinary action up to and including termination.
-Some examples when action might be taken:
+We reserve the right to take any appropriate disciplinary action up to and including termination where appropriate.
+Some examples when action might be taken include an Individual: